This post contains affiliate links; see my privacy policy for details.

 Their solid Vitamin C serum is the cornerstone of my daily routine, and their powdered face wash is also fantastic.

-Reel uses bamboo to make really great toilet paper with 100% plastic-free packaging, dyes, perfumes or other irritants.
+Reel uses bamboo to make really great toilet paper with 100% plastic-free packaging, and no dyes, perfumes or other irritants.

-(Bamboo is a much more sustainable alternative to cutting down trees for TP and paper towels, which they also make.)
+Bamboo is a much more sustainable alternative to cutting down trees for TP and paper towels, which they also make, and much softer than recycled paper.

 If you’ve tried other shampoo & conditioner bars and never liked them, TRY THESE BEFORE GIVING UP!
 The Earthling Co. has won me over – and won over more of my friends than all the other bars I made them try.